-A look at ecological key performance indicators also shows that awareness for sustainability is strong.
-36 per cent of total energy consumption in our portfolio companies was sourced from renewables, and carbon emissions from operations were down by eleven per cent year-on-year.
-This rate of change refers to those among DBAG's portfolio companies that were part of DBAG's portfolio at the end of the reporting year, and had also been at the end of the previous year and that had calculated their carbon emissions at that time.
+Sustainability performance of DBAG's port- A look at ecological key performance indicators also shows that awareness for sustainability is strong.
+36 per cent of total energy consumption in our portfolio companies was sourced from renewables, and carbon emissions from operations were down by eleven per cent year-onyear.
+This rate of change refers to those among nies and their key performance indicators on DBAG's portfolio companies that were part of DBAG's portfolio at the end of the reporting year, and had also been at the end of the previous year and that had calculated their carbon emissions at that time.

-Our portfolio companies are already keenly aware about sustainability
+Our portfolio companies are already keenly aware about